Raxephion/CipherCore-SD-1.5-WebUI/README.md

 - Lightning-fast local caching and model handling.
 - Optimized for low-VRAM systems (especially on GPU).
 Yes, even your poor 6GB card.

-Expect even better results on GPU — actual benchmarks coming soon, pending the availability of a GPU that hasn’t been hijacked by miners or gamers.
+Expect even better results on GPU — actual benchmarks coming soon, pending the availability of a GPU that hasn’t melted yet.

 ---